 Even a company like Apple, the largest company in the world (by market capitalisation at the time of writing), do not have 100% of its respective market, but they too use personas to tailor their message to their core audience, and you can clearly see how it is consistent with their core audience in every piece of marketing they produce.

-Years ago when building websites, it was pretty straight forward, from a design perspective you only had to consider how it looked on you computer screen, which was quite easy to manage.
+Years ago when building websites, it was pretty straightforward, from a design perspective you only had to consider how it looked on your computer screen, which was quite easy to manage.
 But as with most things in modern life, progress is constant and technology disrupted how the world views the internet.
 So with the introduction of tablets and the surge of mobile phones, web designers had to adapt to accommodate these changes.
 What looks good on a desktop, doesn’t necessarily do the same on a mobile or tablet.

-Nowadays, all new sites we create for our customers are mobile responsive, basically, this means that that the design of your website should adapt to the screen on which it is been viewed upon.
-This has become of even greater importance recently as Google now have even tilted their search results to favor sites built with mobile responsiveness in mind.
-Their adoption of “Mobile First” is a reflection of the fact that since 2014 the majority of search queries now takes place on mobile devices.
+Nowadays, all new sites we create for our customers are mobile responsive, basically, this means that the design of your website should adapt to the screen on which it is been viewed upon.
+This has become of even greater importance recently as Google now have even tilted their search results to favour sites built with mobile responsiveness in mind.
+Their adoption of “Mobile First” is a reflection of the fact that since 2014 the majority of search queries now take place on mobile devices.

 There’s a great movie from 1989 called Field Of Dreams, we’re not going to dive into the plot right here, but I would encourage you to check it out if you have a spare couple of hours.
 Anyway, if you are familiar with the title above, this is the film from which it hails.
 The reason for the reference, however, is because a lot of customers are confused about websites and what they can do.
 A lot of them think that when they have a website built, no further effort is required and they can just sit back, relax and wait for the customers to roll in… if only.

 Designing a website and SEO are two different disciplines with their own individual skill sets.
-Obviously, web site design is mostly a creative process with some technical input, whereas Search Engine Optimisation is more technical requiring little visual creativity.
+Obviously, website design is mostly a creative process with some technical input, whereas Search Engine Optimisation is more technical requiring little visual creativity.

 One normally follows the other in that you have your site built and then optimise after.
-However, when you have a site developed, it is important to have it built on solid foundations for the marketing that optimisation and marketing that follows.
+However, when you have a site developed, it is important to have it built on solid foundations for the marketing optimisation and marketing that follows.

-We see so many designs out there that just don’t consider site architecture and built without any regard for SEO, it’ like building your house on a foundation of sand.
+We see so many designs out there that just don’t consider site architecture and are built without any regard for SEO, it’s like building your house on a foundation of sand.
 If they were ever to benefit from digital marketing campaigns, which we always recommend, they could very well be hampered just because the site wasn’t set up with the search engines in mind.